 Applications are open for non-Australian applicants both in Australia and overseas, and Australian domestic students.

-To be a successful applicant you would ideally have a background in ecology with an excellent GPA.
-For field-based projects, experience in studying birds/birdwatching is required.
+To be a successful applicant you would ideally have a background in ecology.
+For a field-based project, experience in studying birds/birdwatching is required.
 You would either have, or be likely, to get a first-class Honours or Master’s degree at an institution of high repute.
 The degree must have included a research project that represents a significant contribution to the final mark.
-Peer-reviewed papers will substantially increase your competitiveness for a scholarship.
+To be competitive for a scholarship an excellent GPA and Peer-reviewed papers are required.

-If you are interested, please email me with a CV and brief letter stating your interest and background and I will let you know whether I think your skill set and academic record would place you well against the competition.
+If you are interested, please email me with a CV detailing your GPA (and publications) and I will let you know whether I think your skill set and academic record would place you well against the competition.

 See my website for more information about my research.